thechibo/estim/README.md

 ## Introduction

-The estimators R package performs parameter estimation in common distribution families.
+The `estimators` R package performs parameter estimation in common distribution families, making moment, maximum likelihood, and state-of-the-art estimators more accessible.

+## Key Features

+- Point Estimation: The package offers a comprehensive selection of moment-type estimators, allowing users to quickly and easily estimate distribution parameters from their data.
+- Asymptotic Variance Matrices: In addition to parameter estimates, the package computes and provides asymptotic variance-covariance matrices.
+- Computational Efficiency: The `estimators` R package is designed with computational efficiency in mind.
+All algorithms are optimized to handle large datasets with minimal computation time, ensuring that users can perform parameter estimation even with substantial data volumes.

 ## Installation

-You can install the development version of estimators from github by running the following line of code:
+You can install the development version of `estimators` from github by running the following line of code:

 ``` r